DavidDuwaer/globol/README.md

 ```

 # How to use
-This library consists of 5 date/time-related datatypes.
-The library provides plenty of methods to convert between them.
-When you understand the difference between these types you will never be confused by dates again.
+This library consists of a few key datatypes.
+The library provides plenty of methods to convert between instantiations of them.

 ## Representations of points in time
 ### Instant